uzilan/bookvis/yaml/README.md

 - Use `part-1`, `part-2`, etc. for part IDs
 - Use `book-1`, `book-2`, etc. for book IDs
 - Ensure all character IDs in relationships match character definitions
 - Ensure all faction IDs in characters match faction definitions
+- Use `defaultDescription` in relationships to provide a fallback description when no chapter-specific description exists